Tanztriennale

 Gwen Hsin-Yi Chang © Blink Blink Studio

 Gwen Hsin-Yi Chang has specialised in cross-disciplinary artistic projects and, as a curator, has gained extensive experience from several projects in the field of dance.
-She was a guest curator of the 2022 Dance Congress in Mainz and headed the section for international partnerships at the National Art and Cultural Centre Weiwuying (Kaohsiung, Taiwan), the Taiwan Dance und Weiwuying Circus Platforms.
+She was a guest curator of the 2022 Dance Congress in Mainz and headed the section for international partnerships at the National Kaohsiung Center for the Arts (Weiwuying), the Taiwan Dance und Weiwuying Circus Platforms.
 She initiated the AxE Arts Europe network in Luxembourg, dedicated to promoting artistic exchange in the performing arts.
 Chang is a partner in the European dance platform Aerowaves and a steering committee member of the Circus Asia Network.

 Statement of the Search Committee